ProjectsWithPython/FileHandling/README.md

 **Whats New?**

-*Version: `1.2.2`: In Version `1.2.2` Added New Methods for `FileHandler` class also new functions.
-Please let us know all the issues you're getting [Here](https://github.com/ProjectsWithPython/FileHandling) and all the issues [Here](https://github.com/ProjectsWithPython/FileHandling/issues)*
+*Version: `1.3.0`: In version `1.3.0` we have added a new method for `FileHandler` class called `is_file_writeable` simply it returns a boolean and tells if file is readable or not.
+If you are having any issues let us know [Here](https://github.com/ProjectsWithPython/FileHandling/issues).*